CAPC Guidelines:

 • If both people and pets in the same household are infected, it does not necessarily imply zoonotic transmission.

-• An infected person should wash hands after using the toilet and before feeding or handling animals.
+• An infected person should wash their hands after using the toilet and before feeding or handling animals.

 Selected References